-WASHINGTON - U.S. Senator Dick Durbin (D-IL), Vice Chairman of the Senate Appropriations Defense Subcommittee, today met with U.S. Air Force Chief of Staff General David Goldfein to discuss the detection of the two main types of Per- and Polyfluoroalkyl Substances (PFAS) - PFOS and PFOA - during site inspections at Scott Air Force Base (AFB), which may be impacting off-base water wells.
+WASHINGTON - U.S. Senator Dick Durbin (D-IL), Vice Chairman of the Senate Appropriations Defense Subcommittee, today met with U.S. Air Force Secretary Barbara Barrett to discuss the detection of the two main types of Per- and Polyfluoroalkyl Substances (PFAS) - PFOS and PFOA - during site inspections at Scott Air Force Base (AFB), which may be impacting off-base water wells.
 The Air Force is now working to determine how many water wells might be impacted, whether people are consuming the water from those wells, and measure the water for PFOS/PFOA contamination.

-"I asked General Goldfein to keep me and the community members around Scott Air Force Base updated as the Air Force learns more about the potential contamination of off-base water wells.
-We must do everything we can to protect the public health of all those who work at Scott AFB as well as the residents living nearby," Durbin said.
+"I asked Secretary Barrett for an update on the Air Force's work to learn more about the detection of PFAS at Scott Air Force Base.
+As the Air Force continues its work, it's imperative the community around the base remains informed about the potential contamination of off-base water wells.
+We must be vigilant in protecting the public health of all those who work at Scott AFB as well as the residents living nearby," Durbin said.